gilmour-libs/gilmour/README.md

 # Gilmour

-Gilmour is a framework that helps in creating services that communicate over an AMQP server using topic topology.
+Gilmour is a framework that helps in creating services that communicate over Redis pub/sub.
 The idea is to use topics as "routes" and provide a DSL similar to Sinatra to write services that communicate via the message bus.